guiltydogprods/guiltydogprods.github.io/_posts/2020-10-10-reality-engine-the-tech-of-air-hockey-arcade.md

 } mat4x4 __attribute__ ((aligned(16)));
 ```

-I'm also potentially going to use Apple's 'Blocks' extension, which gives me lambda expressions in C and will allow me to do libDispatch style multi-threading:
+I'm also potentially going to use Apple's 'Blocks' extension, which gives me lambda expressions in C and will allow me to do libDispatch style multi-threading among other things:

 ``` c
 dispatch_async( concurrentQueue, ^{